pagkly/Zed/Investopedia/Investing/DuPont Analysis.md

 Or, as a real-life example, consider Wal-Mart Stores (NYSE: WMT).
 Wal-Mart has a net income over the [trailing twelve months](https://www.investopedia.com/terms/t/ttm.asp) of $5.2 billion, revenue of $512 billion, assets of $227 billion, and shareholders' equity of $72 billion.

 The company's profit margin is 1%, or $5.2 billion / $512 billion.
-Its asset turnover is 2.3, or $512 billion / $227 billion.
+Its [[Asset Turnover Ratio|asset turnover]] is 2.3, or $512 billion / $227 billion.
 The financial leverage (or equity multiplier) is 3.2, or $227 billion / $72 billion.
 Thus, its return or equity (ROE) is 7.4%, or 1% x 2.3 x 3.2.

 ## DuPont Analysis vs. ROE